 After all, there is that old saying ‘a friend in need is a friend indeed’!

 Do you want to be there for your friends as often as you can?
 There are various ways you can offer them your help.
+I’m talking in general here about female friendships but of course many of us have close male friends who support us and, in turn, need our support.

 Here are some very common situations in which they might get a bit stressed out.
 If you know that a close friend of yours is going through one of these, don’t be scared to ask them if they could do with a hand.
 I’m sure they will enthusiastically take you up on your offer!